-When you have cancer, you may be at higher risk of infection.
+When you have cancer, you may be at higher risk for infection.
 Some cancers and cancer treatments weaken your immune system.
-This makes it harder for your body to fight off germs, viruses, and bacteria.
+This makes it harder for your body to fight off germs such as viruses and bacteria.
 If you get an infection, it can quickly become serious and be hard to treat.
 In some cases, you may need to go to the hospital for treatment.
 So it is important to learn how to prevent and treat any infections before they spread.

 How Having Cancer Increases Infection Risk

 As part of your immune system, your white blood cells help fight infection.
 White blood cells are made in your bone marrow.
 Some types of cancer, such as leukemia, and some treatments including bone marrow transplant and chemotherapy affect your bone marrow and immune system.
-This makes it harder for your body to make new white blood cells and increases your infection risk.
+This makes it harder for your body to make new white blood cells that can fight infection and increases your infection risk.